metu-kovan/icub_description/README.md

 # icub_description

-This package includes a urdf model of iCub humanoid robot and a yarp-ros bridge to publish joint states of the robot to ros.
+This package consists of a urdf model of iCub humanoid robot and a yarp-ros bridge to publish joint states of the robot to ros.

 ### Requirements